sanjayankur31/ankursinha.in/content/fedora-using-pastebins.rst

 :date: 2011-01-11 08:58
 :author: ankur
 :category: Tech
-:tags: Fedora, fpaste, nautilus, pastebin, pastebinit
+:tags: Fedora
-:tags: Fedora, fpaste, nautilus, pastebin, pastebinit
+:tags: Fedora
-:tags: Fedora, fpaste, nautilus, pastebin, pastebinit
+:tags: Fedora
-:tags: Fedora, fpaste, nautilus, pastebin, pastebinit
+:tags: Fedora
 :slug: fedora-using-pastebins

 I recently read this `blog post`_ which describes how to paste to the